jmilet/jmilet.github.io/_posts/2017-02-25-ready-to-golang.markdown

 # The defer keyword

 The defer keyword allows to defer a cleaning operation until the end of the current function indepently of the exit path.
-In this case is used to mark the goroutine termination.
+In this case is used to mark the goroutine termination and to close channels.

 # Channels